kleinschmidt/diss/chapters/01_introduction.md

 ## Summary of chapters

-Chapter NNN introduces the _ideal adapter_, a novel computational framework for understanding speech perception in the face of non-stationarity.
+Chapter \ref{chap:ideal-adapter} introduces the _ideal adapter_, a novel computational framework for understanding speech perception in the face of non-stationarity.
 This framework offers a solution to the longstanding problem of talker variability in speech perception, providing an explanation for the range of strategies that listeners